Category Archives: Reeds

 In 1905 George bought a house at 2730 Kenwood Avenue.
 This house was north of downtown.
 This was the house that my grandmother lived in when my grandfather, Albert B. Cleage, was courting her.
 Anna did not approve of my grandfather.
 He believed it was because he was “too dark” for her liking.
 My grandmother saw him in spite of her mother and sometimes it resulted in anger on her mother’s part.
 In 1910 my grandparents were married in the Kenwood house so there must have been some acceptance, although bitter feelings seem to have remained.

 On February 22, 1911, Anna Allen Reed died of a cerebral hemorrhage.
 My grandmother Pearl filled out the information on the death certificate.
 Anna was listed as being 58, although she was closer to 68.
 She was the widow of Palmer Reed and born in Lebanon, KY.
 Her father’s name was Robert Allen and her mother was Clara Green.
 Anna’s occupation was “housewife”.
-She was buried in Mt.
+She is buried in Mt.
 Jackson Cemetery in Indianapolis.

 Although I spent much time in Indianapolis when one of my daughter’s lived there, I was unable to get photos of the houses they lived in because they had been torn down.